 with Kurt Munz (Bocconi University)

-Invited for 3rd round review at Journal of Consumer Research
+Under 3rd round review at Journal of Consumer Research

 Best Presentation Award at 8th Mediterranean Symposium for Consumer Behavior Research Conference, ie Business School (2022)